top of page

 Calcium

-The body contains more calcium than any other mineral with approximately 95 percent found in our bones, and is not only crucial for bone health, but also the health of the nervous system, muscles, heart, blood, skin, hair, and nails.
-Additionally, for women in your menopausal or pre-menopausal years, it is most likely one of the things your physician has recommended to you.
+The body contains more calcium than any other mineral, with approximately 95% of it found in our bones.
+Calcium is crucial for bone health and the health of the nervous system, muscles, heart, blood, skin, hair, and nails.

 The recommended dietary intake of calcium is: